Troubleshoot the Splunk App for Windows Infrastructure

 2. If present, confirm that every search head in the central Splunk instance is configured properly.
 Search heads must search all available indexers to get all indexed AD data.

-- Review "Install a dedicated search head" and "Configure distributed search" in the core Splunk Enterprise documentation for specific instructions on configuring search heads and search peers (indexers).
+- Review "Distributed search deployment overview" and "Configure distributed search" in the core Splunk Enterprise documentation for specific instructions on configuring search heads and search peers (indexers).

 - Review "How to deploy the Splunk App for Windows Infrastructure" for specific instructions on what specifically to install on the central Splunk instance's search heads.